Young Writers’ Resources

 * The Tim Winton Award for Young Writers is run yearly by the City of Subiaco and presented in August.
 Sections include: Lower, middle and upper primary, lower and upper secondary.
 Entries close 8 June, 2014.
 Click here for further details.

 * The West Australian Young Writers’ Contest is open to WA primary and secondary students and ‘is the state’s longest-running and most prestigious creative writing contest’ for young West Australians.
 Students are invited to submit one poem and/or prose, to a maximum of 1500 words, on any topic(s) of their choice.
 Contest closes 24 June 2014.
 Click here for further details.

 * 2013 Toolangi CJ Dennis Poetry Competition: Each entry must be original verse in or around the style of CJ Dennis.
 Categories – Prep to Grade Six, Yr 7 – 12.
 No set theme. $2.00 entry fee for students.
 Closing date 7 September, 2012.
 Click here for further details.

-* Write Across Victoria Competition: Creative writing competition for Victorian students in years 7, 8 and 9.
-Be part of the Melbourne Writers Festival, hosted by Express Media.
+* Write Across Victoria Competition: Creative writing competition for Victorian students in years 7, 8 and 9 run yearly by the Melbourne Writers Festival, hosted by Express Media.
 Select a story starter (on website) and write a 500-word story and you could get your story published online and in Voiceworks magazine.
 Entries close 5 p.m.
 Monday 21 July 2014.
 Click here for further details.

 ONGOING Writing Classes for Kids 2012 competitions run quarterly: Check out the Writing Classes for Kids competition page for full details and quarterly themes for 2012.
 These comps offer three categories: 8-12 years, 13-17 years and adults.
 Prizes include the fabulous opportunity for assessment of your winning 500 word story plus an additional 500 words and great books.
 All competitions are free for young writers to enter.